katahiromz/RisohEditor/README.md

 ## License Agreement

-See LICENSE.txt for details of copyrights and license agreement.
+See "LICENSE.txt" for details of copyrights and license agreement.

 ## NOTICE

 Please avoid to install in "C:\Program Files" or "C:\Program Files (x86)".
 Because its resource compiler (windres) doesn't accept a space character in the file path.

+## Standardization

+See "Standardize.md" for standardization of resource IDs.

 ## FAQ